okeshawarz/prospectus/keshawarz_prospectus_v2.md

 resulting in a sub-optimal city size.

-Of course, *ceteris* is never *paribus*, and the most confounding feature comes from the nature of cities themselve: they are an increasing-returns phenomenon, and the expansion of a city itself may be a function of the desirability and productivity of that city.
+Of course, *ceteris* is never *paribus*, and the most confounding feature comes from the nature of cities themselves: they are an increasing-returns phenomenon, and the expansion of a city itself may be a function of the desirability and productivity of that city.
 In other words, when a city grows, the expansion of the housing supply may not result in a decrease in rents;
 increasing urban density might, for example, *itself* cause greater increases in demand due to higher productivity.